peklaiho/med/README.md

 Use <kbd>d</kbd> and <kbd>h</kbd> to delete characters forward and backward respectively.
 Combine them with <kbd>Alt</kbd> to delete a whole word.
 Use <kbd>t</kbd> to delete the whole line starting from the cursor position.

+Use <kbd>g</kbd> to go to a specific line.
+Use <kbd>q</kbd> to abort.

+Use <kbd>s</kbd> to start search.
+Write the string to search for and press <kbd>Alt-s</kbd> to search forward or <kbd>Alt-r</kbd> to search backward.
+Hit return to exit search mode and keep cursor on current position.
+Use <kbd>Alt-q</kbd> to abort search and restore cursor to the position where search started.
+Note that searching is case-sensitive for now.

+Use <kbd>w</kbd> to write the buffer contents into file.
 Use <kbd>q</kbd> to exit the editor.
 If any of the buffers have been modified, it will ask if you want to save changes.

 ## License